 All of the commercially available pharmacovigilance databases will be compliant with the latest regulatory requirements such as ISO ICSR ICH-E2B submission, or at least claim to be, and choosing the right database for your company will depend on several important factors beyond simply achieving regulatory compliance.
 These factors will often include:

 Implementation costs including resources and effort required should not be underestimated, especially where robust and risk-based computer systems validation measures will be adhered to ensure the system is fit for purpose and meets both regulatory and business requirements.
-All systems need to be configured for business use and many systems, especially the more complex and long-established options available, have become highly configurable and ever more complex with options to create and customise workflows, report parameters, codelists and user interface behaviour.
+All systems need to be configured for business use and many systems, especially the more complex and long-established options available, have become highly configurable and ever more complex with options to create and customize workflows, report parameters, codelists and user interface behavior.
 Having a database with ‘all the bells and whistles’ including functionality you may never use, multiple complex and branching workflows for every type of case and dedicated data fields to capture every possible data type may seem like a good idea at first, but such systems can be difficult to validate, time-consuming to maintain and perhaps most importantly, very complicated to use, these systems may also prove problematic down the line with migration of data into or out of the database and with upgrades.

 It is also worth bearing in mind that software vendors routinely market their systems as being compliant with all the latest regulatory requirements such as ‘E2B-R3 compliant’ and ‘CRF 21 Part 11 complaint’ but in reality, compliance with such regulatory standards comes only with careful setup, validation and management of the system as well as correct entry of case data.
 The well-used acronym of ‘GIGO’ (garbage in, garbage out) in computer science is so very relevant in the complex and intricate world of the pharmacovigilance safety database!